resqonline/wordpress-snippets/README.md

 Useful functions for your WordPress theme or plugin

+* **useful-functions.php**

+some simple lines to include in your functions file to extend the wordpress experience

 * **region-taxonomy.php**

 for adding taxonomy "Region" including terms and sub-terms for DACH-region